entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Eberth, D. A., Berman, D. S., Sumida, S. S., & Hopf, H. (2000).
 Lower Permian terrestrial paleoenvironments and vertebrate paleoecology of the Tambach Basin (Thuringia, central Germany): The upland holy grail.
 PALAIOS, 15(4), 293–313.

+Esin, D.N. and Bakaev, A.S., 2022.
+New Ray-Finned Fishes (Actinopterygii, Osteichthyes) from the Permian of European Russia.
+Paleontological Journal, 56(11), 1437-1453.

 Evans, F. J., & Bender, P. A. (1999).
 The Permian Whitehill Formation (Ecca Group) of South Africa: a preliminary review of palaeoniscoid fishes and taphonomy.
 Records of the Western Australian Museum, Supplement 57, 175–181.

 Figueroa, R.T. & Gallo, V. (2017).
 New chondrichthyan fin spines from the Pedra de Fogo Formation, Brazil.
 Journal of South American Earth Sciences 76: 389–396.
 DOI: 10.1016/j.jsames.2017.03.015